DataDog/stratus-red-team/docs/attack-techniques/kubernetes/index.md

-# kubernetes
+# Kubernetes

-This page contains the Stratus attack techniques for kubernetes, grouped by MITRE ATT&CK Tactic.
+This page contains the Stratus attack techniques for Kubernetes, grouped by MITRE ATT&CK Tactic.
 Note that some Stratus attack techniques may correspond to more than a single ATT&CK Tactic.